 HIV treatment works best if you take it every day.
 When would be a good time for you to plan to take your treatment?
 Think about your daily routine and when you will find it easiest to take your treatment.

 If you forget to take a dose of etravirine and you remember within six hours, take it as soon as you remember.
 If you notice after six hours, then don’t take a double dose, just skip the dose you’ve forgotten and carry on.

 If you regularly forget to take your treatment, or you aren’t taking it for another reason, it’s important to talk to your doctor about this.

-Rash, headache, peripheral neuropathy (damage to nerves in the hands or feet, causing tingling or numbness), tiredness, difficulty in sleeping, anxiety, diarrhoea, nausea, vomiting, indigestion and acid reflux, flatulence, abdominal pain, kidney failure, high blood pressure, heart attack, diabetes, night sweats, raised blood sugar, triglyceride or cholesterol levels, anaemia, low platelet counts.
+Rash, headache, peripheral neuropathy (damage to nerves in the hands or feet, causing tingling or numbness), blurred vision, tiredness, difficulty in sleeping, anxiety, changes in taste, diarrhoea, nausea, vomiting, indigestion and acid reflux, dry mouth, dry skin, itching, flatulence, abdominal pain, constipation, kidney failure, heart attack, shortness of breath, night sweats,

 Rarely, etravirine can cause a hypersensitivity (allergic) reaction.
 If you develop a rash with other symptoms, such as a fever, blisters or swelling, seek medical advice.

 You should always tell your doctor and pharmacist about any other drugs or medication you are taking.
 That includes anything prescribed by another doctor, medicines you have bought from a high-street chemist, herbal and alternative treatments, and recreational or party drugs (‘chems’).